 Your data will be stored for a period necessary to answer your query or to take other action in relation to your message, but for not longer than 1 year.

-We use your personal data including your name, surname and email address to send you a newsletter with updates about Stock Spirits Group PLC.
-We assume that by subscribing to the mailing list, you agree for your personal data to be used for this purpose.
+We use your personal data including your name, surname and email address to send you a newsletter with updates about Stock Spirits Group LTD. We assume that by subscribing to the mailing list, you agree for your personal data to be used for this purpose.
 The legal basis for the processing of your personal data will be the performance of a contract (Article 6(1)(b) of GDPR).

 Your data will be stored up to 2 years, but not longer than until you withdraw subscription.